miaoulafrite/pwcdevtest/README.md

 ## Test details

-The test lasts for an hour.
-It could generally be achieved in much less time for any experienced Drupal developer.
+You can spend up to an hour, but if you finish quicker, let us know.

 ## So, what is needed?

 We ask you to create a custom module which provides a calculator to all logged-in users under the path ```/calculator```.

 1. It must be able to complete the four basic operations: ```+```, ```-```, ```x```, ```/```
-1. There must be no submit button, the operation if fired by changing the operator
+1. There must be no submit button, the operation is fired by changing the operator

 ### Note
 > You are intentionally free to use any tool you wish to accomplish this mission.